Large-area close-space sublimation enables the fabrication of efficient and stable perovskite solar cells

 Abstract

-Perovskite solar cells (PSCs) have a remarkable efficiency and versatility in fabrication methods.
-In this work, we present methylammonium lead iodide (MAPI) perovskite films deposited using a large area close-space sublimation (CSS) technique.
-The large area CSS system used here enables the simultaneous conversion of multiple samples under moderate vacuum conditions (1 mbar), offering a scalable and simple alternative to other high-vacuum techniques.
+Perovskite solar cells (PSCs) exhibit remarkable efficiency and versatility in fabrication methods.
+In this work, we present methylammonium lead iodide (MAPI) perovskite films deposited using a large-area close-space sublimation (CSS) technique.
+The large-area CSS system used here enables the simultaneous conversion of multiple samples under moderate vacuum conditions (1 mbar), offering a scalable and simple alternative to other high-vacuum techniques.
 The perovskite films have large grains and uniformly cover the substrate.
 These CSS prepared films lead to solar cells with a power conversion efficiency (PCE) of 18.8%.
-The solar cells have extraordinary stability, they retain 90 % of their initial efficiency after operating for 1000 hours at their maximum power point at 75 °C and 1 sun illumination.
-The results highlight the potential of the CSS method to produce high-quality perovskite films with a scalable and simple method.
+The solar cells have extraordinary stability, and they retain 90% of their initial efficiency after operating for 1000 hours at their maximum power point at 75 °C and under 1 sun illumination.
+The results highlight the potential of CSS as a scalable and simple method to produce high-quality perovskite films.